Help for Investors

 An active secondary market gives investors confidence about the liquidity and tradeability of their investment and helps to reveal its true worth.
 Ethex’s secondary market is growing in importance as it offers a way for investors to buy and sell shares or bonds in social businesses.
 It is one of the key reasons Ethex was set up: to improve liquidity in the secondary markets by providing clear information about prices and availability of any particular product.

-Businesses you can invest in through our secondary market include Cafedirect, Ethical Property Company, Thrive Renewables, Traidcraft, Westmill Solar, Thera Trust, Greenwich Leisure and Golden Lane Housing.
+Businesses you can invest in through our secondary market include Cafedirect, Ethical Property Company, Thrive Renewables, Traidcraft, Westmill Solar, Thera Trust, and Greenwich Leisure.
+Our secondary market is operated in the form of a Bulletin Board to allow buyers and sellers of investments to contact one another and agree details of a trade.

 The Ethex team are here to help from 9am to 5pm